camsellem/grafana-privacy-demo/README.md

 ```

 ## TO-DO
+- Add the dashboard to the repo
+- Templatize agent version and namespace
 - Clean Grafana Agent deployment
 - Deploy an ingress controller for avoiding CORS issues
 - Fix modal window on the web-app